krzysztofson/marketing-generator/README.md

 ### Security Considerations

-⚠️ **Important**: The current implementation makes API calls from the frontend, exposing your API key to users.
+⚠️ **Important**: The current implementation makes API calls from the frontend, exposing your API keys to users.
 For production use, consider:

-1. **Backend Proxy**: Create a backend service to proxy OpenAI requests
+1. **Backend Proxy**: Create a backend service to proxy OpenAI and Unsplash requests
-2. **API Key Rotation**: Regularly rotate your OpenAI API keys
+2. **API Key Rotation**: Regularly rotate your OpenAI and Unsplash API keys
-3. **Rate Limiting**: Implement request throttling
+3. **Rate Limiting**: Implement request throttling for both APIs
-4. **Input Validation**: Sanitize user inputs before sending to OpenAI
+4. **Input Validation**: Sanitize user inputs before sending to external APIs
+5. **CORS Configuration**: Ensure proper CORS settings for API endpoints

 ## Contributing